ng-select/ng-select/README.md

 - [x] Append to body

 ## Warning
-Library is under active development and may have API breaking changes until stable 1.0.0 release.
+Library is under active development and may have API breaking changes until stable 1.0.0 release or subsequent major versions post 1.0.0.

 ## Getting started
 After installing the above dependencies, install `ng-select` via: